altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "But it's adequate right?"<br/>

-Altina continued her speech.
+Altina continued her speech.<br/>

 "I don't want to fight just for myself, but for everyone!
 Those with family should think about them!
 Your lovers!
 Friends!
 And look at everyone around you!
 Your comrades are right besides you!"<br/>

-The troops looked to their sides.
+The troops looked to their sides.<br/>

-Their comrades.
+Their comrades.<br/>

-For the soldiers, the one besides them were their battle brothers.
+For the soldiers, the one besides them were their battle brothers.<br/>

 "We are fighting for our comrades!
 Our victory is for the people important to us!
 Don't forget that!"<br/>

-Altina pulled a cloth out from the cloak that hid her the left side of her body.
+Altina pulled a cloth out from the cloak that hid her the left side of her body.<br/>

-It was a green cloth.
+It was a green cloth.<br/>

-Regis taught her that green was the color of the commoners.
+Regis taught her that green was the color of the commoners.<br/>

 "I want to protect the citizens!
 I won't ever forget that no matter what battles I face!
 I hope everyone will do the same!"<br/>

-The soldiers started to get rowdy.
+The soldiers started to get rowdy.<br/>

 Jerome said with contempt: